Editorial Guidelines

 For example:

-He found the release had a Baltimore, Md., dateline.
+He found the release had a Linthicum, Md., dateline.

 (Note: AP style is used in abbreviating state names.)